-- engaged in behaviors that optimize learning and increase time on task. - The aspiring teacher and students establish shared expectations for learning and behavior. - The aspiring teacher consistently uses and students reinforce several techniques (e.g., rewards, contingent activities, consequences, etc.) that maintain student engagement and promote a positive classroom environment. - The aspiring teacher consistently recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher addresses individual students who have caused disruptions rather than the entire class. - The aspiring teacher quickly attends to disruptions with minimal interruption to learning. - Routines for distributing materials and transitions are seamless and efficient, and no instructional time is lost.
+- classroom environment. - Teacher consistently recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher addresses individual students who have caused disruptions rather than the entire class. - The teacher quickly attends to disruptions with minimal interruption to learning. - Routines for distributing materials and transitions are seamless and efficient and no instructional time is lost.

-- engaged in behaviors that optimize learning and increase time on task. - The aspiring teacher and students establish shared expectations for learning and behavior. - The aspiring teacher consistently uses a variety of techniques (e.g., rewards, contingent activities, consequences, etc.) to maintain student engagement and promote a positive classroom environment. - The aspiring teacher frequently recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher generally addresses individual students who have caused disruptions rather than the entire class. - The aspiring teacher quickly attends to disruptions. - Routines for distributing materials and transitions are seamless and efficient, and no instructional time is lost.
+- environment. - The aspiring teacher frequently recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher generally addresses individual students who have caused disruptions rather than the entire class. - The aspiring teacher quickly attends to disruptions. - Routines for distributing materials and transitions are seamless and efficient and no instructional time is lost.

-- engaged in behaviors that optimize learning and increase time on task. - Aspiring teacher establishes rules for learning and behavior. - The aspiring teacher uses a variety of techniques (e.g., rewards, contingent activities, consequences, etc.) to maintain student engagement and promote a positive classroom environment. - The aspiring teacher often recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher addresses individual students who have caused disruptions and sometimes addresses the entire class. - Routines for distributing materials are efficient, and little instructional time is lost during transitions.
+- often recognizes and motivates positive behaviors and does not allow inconsequential behavior to interrupt the lesson. - The aspiring teacher addresses individual students who have caused disruptions and sometimes addresses the entire class. - Routines for distributing materials are efficient and little instructional time is lost during transitions.

-- engaged in behavior that interrupts learning or minimizes time on task - Aspiring teacher establishes some rules for learning and behavior. - The aspiring teacher uses some techniques to maintain student engagement. - The aspiring teacher sometimes recognizes and motivates positive behaviors, but still allows inconsequential behavior to interrupt the lesson. - The aspiring teacher sometimes addresses students who have caused disruptions, but frequently addresses the entire class. - Routines for distributing materials are inconsistent, and some instructional time is lost during transitions.
+- behavior to interrupt the lesson. - The aspiring teacher sometimes addresses students who have caused disruptions but frequently addresses the entire class. - Routines for distributing materials are inconsistent and some instructional time is lost during transitions.